 1,071 patients who were treated at the Des Moines Crisis Observation Center managed by Polk County Health Services Inc., have been contacted to advise them that some of their protected health information has been “accidentally and unknowingly disseminated” at some point in the last 3.5 years.

-The breach was first identified on February 14, 2018, although the inquiry revealed that information was first disclosed on June 1, 2014 and persisted until January 11, 2018.
-The range of information disclosed includes patients’ names along with Social Security numbers, home details, Medicaid ID numbers, admission dates, and specific discharge locations.
+The breach was first identified on February 14, 2018, although the inquiry revealed that information was first disclosed on June 1, 2014 and the disclosures persisted until January 11, 2018.
+The range of information disclosed includes patients’ names along with Social Security numbers, home details, Medicaid ID numbers, admission dates, and discharge locations.

-Via the Crisis Observation Center, Polk County Health Services supplies mental health treatment services for Polk County residents, IA and is the regional administrator and governing board for mental health and disability treatment for the county.
+Via the Crisis Observation Center, Polk County Health Services supplies mental health treatment services to Polk County residents, IA and is the regional administrator and governing board for mental health and disability treatment for the county.

-No official reports have been recorded to suggest any patient’s PHI has been misused; however, as a precautionary measure, all individuals that are impacted by the breach have been offered free credit monitoring services for 12 months.
+No official reports have been recorded to suggest any patient’s PHI has been misused; however, as a precautionary measure, all individuals that were impacted by the breach have been offered free credit monitoring services for 12 months.